Field of Junctions: Extracting Boundary Structure at Low SNR: Experiments

 \boldstart{Boundary Detection.} A field of junctions also immediately provides a boundary map via Equation~\ref{equation:edgemapsmooth}.
 Figure~\ref{figure:car} shows the resulting boundaries extracted from a photograph, and Figure~\ref{figure:lux} shows a qualitative comparison of our boundaries to previous edge detection and segmentation methods on a patch extracted from a noisy short-exposure photograph.

-We quantitatively compare our results to existing contour and boundary detection methods: gPb~\cite{arbelaez2010contour}, HED~\cite{xie2015holistically}, and the two methods denoised by BM3D~\cite{dabov2007image} to which we provide the true noise level $\sigma$.
+We quantitatively compare our results to existing contour and boundary detection methods: gPb~\cite{arbelaez2010contour}, HED~\cite{xie2015holistically}, Ofir \etal~\cite{ofir2016fast}, and gPb and HED when denoised by BM3D~\cite{dabov2007image} supplied with true noise level $\sigma$.
+(Since \cite{ofir2016fast} is designed for low SNR, so we do not combine it with BM3D.)
 In Figure~\ref{figure:fmeasures} we show the F-scores of results obtained by each method on our synthetic dataset.
 The F-score is computed by matching the boundaries output by each detector with the ground truth and taking the harmonic mean of its precision and recall.